-1.7 Definitions
+1.6 Definitions

-- 1.7.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.7.2 "Classification Level" comprises a number of paypoints through which employees will be eligible to progress. - 1.7.3 "Commission" means the Queensland Industrial Relations Commission. - 1.7.4 "Commissioner" means the Commissioner or an Assistant Commissioner of the Queensland Fire and Rescue Service or their delegate. - 1.7.5 "Continuous Shift Work" means a roster pattern that continually provides for work to be performed over a period of 24 hours a day, 7 days per week, 365 days per year. - 1.7.6 "Shift Work" means a roster pattern that consistently provides for work to be performed 7 days per week, which may include night shifts, weekends and public holidays. - 1.7.7 "Union" means the United Firefighters' Union of Australia, Union of Employees, Queensland.
+- 1.6.1 The "Act" means the "Industrial Relations Act 1999" as amended or replaced from time to time. - 1.6.2 "Classification Level" comprises a number of paypoints through which employees will be eligible to progress. - 1.6.3 "Commission" means the Queensland Industrial Relations Commission. - 1.6.4 "Commissioner" means the Commissioner of Queensland Fire and Emergency Service or the Commissioner's delegate. - 1.6.5 "Continuous Shift Work" means a roster pattern that continually provides for work to be perform over a period of 24 hours a day, 7 days per week, 365 days per year. - 1.6.6 "Eligible Employee" means an employee of the Queensland Fire and Emergency Service who is employed under this Award. - 1.6.7 "Ordinary Time Earnings" means the applicable classification rate under this Award plus divisional and district parities and shift and weekend penalty rates in relation to those employees who are entitled to such penalties. - 1.6.8 "Part-time Employee" means an employee engaged as such and appointed to work on a regular basis to work a set amount of hours fewer than those prescribed for full-time employees. - 1.6.9 "Shift Work" means a roster pattern that consistently provides for work to be performed 7 days per week, which may include night shifts, week-ends and public holidays.